garrettrayj/den/README.md

 ### Den v1.9.0

-Version 1.9.0 adds Profiles for switching between page collections.
-For instance, a user may have a Home profile and a Work profile, each with separate pages, feeds, and history.
+Version 1.9.0 adds profiles for managing multiple collections or contexts.
+For example, it's now possible to have separate configurations for home and work.
+Each profile has its own pages, feeds, history, and settings.

-- Profile management
+- Profile management features
-- Search stability and performance fixes
+- Search stability and performance updates
+- Simplified feed item limit setting
-- Minor design and interface enhancements
+- Minor design updates
-- Various bug fixes and performance improvements
+- Various bug fixes

 ### Den v1.8.0